jftuga/dcmp/README.md

                             use this number of threads
-      --exact, -e           compare file contents as well as metadata --ignoredate, -id     do not compare file time stamps, good to use with -e --exdir EXDIR         a ; delimited list of regular expressions to exclude, only applied to directory names
+      --exact, -e           compare file contents as well as metadata --ignoredate, -id     do not compare file time stamps, good to use with -e --exdot               ignore both files and directories that begin with a dot --exdir EXDIR         a ; delimited list of regular expressions to exclude, only applied to directory names
       --exfile EXFILE       a ; delimited list of regular expressions to exclude,